 Step by step to filing occurs in a timeline similar to this.
 Contact the United States Patent Office and file a provisional patent application for $65 File a non-provisional patent application with a $400 fee If you receive the patent pay a patent issue fee of $450 Maintenance fee 3.5 years after issuance $400 7.5 years after issuance $900 11.5 years after issuance $1,850.
 The process used by a patent attorney and used by an inventor filing on their own is entirely different with different timelines.
 Patent lawyers charge between $200 and $400 an hour.
 Expect to pay $5000 to $10,000 just in attorney fees.

 In modern times, a new idea or process must be well thought out or in a new field.
 The obstacles remain many to obtaining a patent if you are a small or medium business.
 It takes large resources to do so unfortunately.
 So, because of money many ideas never get fully developed or are stolen by unethical people.

 The person who should receive the money does not while a thief gets rewarded.
-The law and lawyers do give protection but it costs much.
+The law and lawyers do give protection but at a high price.
 Also know that if you do not do a thorough job of describing your patent someone can create a patent on a portion of your process and block you from using your method.
 Once you file it becomes open information on how you do business.